 Are We Special?

 In my third stage of life, I have come to realize that I am not that special.
 Not that unique.
 I entered the third stage of life seeking the purpose of my life.
 But a couple of weeks ago, I came across a blog post.
-This post taught me that finding the purpose of life is waste of time.
-That you should simply do what your good at.
+This post taught me that finding the purpose of life is a waste of time.
+That you should simply do what you’re good at.
 And now I doubt that I will ever find the purpose of my life.

 I suspect a few things.
 We have President T in the White House.
 And we are in the midst of an Artifical Intelligence infused feedback loop of social media, curated news, and Apple, Amazon and Google “suggestions”.
 It is easy to get a feedback loop of your specialness thrown back at you.
 And let’s say you work at the GM factory in Lordstown.
 You just realized that in your zest to make America great again you voted for someone who when elected imposed a ten percent tariff on steel.
 And your job has been eliminated because we don’t produce steel in this country.
 Needless to say, you might be depressed.